The Safari Packing Guide

 - walking shoes/boots

-If you are serious about your camera, we recommend renting your gear so you won’t have to drag them around between camps.
-Don’t forget to bring memory card for your camera + extra ones, because you’ll take more video and photos than you ever thought possible.
+If buying and lugging equipment from home stresses you out, there’s always to rent and have it shipped directly to camp.
+Just don’t forget to bring memory card for your camera + extra ones, because you’ll take more video and photos than you ever thought possible.
+And no matter what, bring a battery pack, so you can be sure to charge on-the-go.